My Experience as a Freelance Writing Digital Nomad

 I guess I’m connecting the dots right now, and trying to experience the world as one big ecosystem.
 When I close my eyes, I can picture human beings that I have had deep, deep, connections with, all across the globe… and that feels really special.
 I see so much value in this, all the change and newness (and yes the odd sameness and humanity that you find cross-culturally across the planet).
 I also see so much value in the yin, stable, quiet, and nourishing of one single microcosm, one piece of land, one community, one tribe.
 And I absolutely want that for the next chapter in my life.

-I don’t think either or is necessarily better or worse, I think they both have their place and their lessons, their value, and their place.
-And like you said I don’t think it’s possible to isolate the yin from the yang, I think all experiences feed our soul and simultaneously inform one another.
+I don’t think either or is necessarily better or worse, I think they both have their pros/cons, their time and place, their own set of lessons, their value.
+And like you said, I don’t think it’s possible to isolate the yin from the yang, I think all experiences feed our soul and simultaneously inform one another.
 What a true gift (/ trip out) this human life is.

 I hope all of this was useful and/ or inspiring!
 Follow your dreams, I believe in you.